Do LLMs Really Know What They Don't Know? Internal States Mainly Reflect Knowledge Recall Rather Than Truthfulness: Revisiting Hallucination Detection

 \section{Revisiting Hallucination Detection}

-The mechanistic analysis in \S \ref{sec:analysis} reveals that \textit{Internal states of LLMs primarily capture \textbf{how the model recalls and utilizes its parametric knowledge}, not whether the output is truthful}.
-As both factual associations (FAs) and associated hallucinations (AHs) rely on the same subject-driven knowledge recall, their internal states show no clear separation.
-We therefore hypothesize that internal or black-box signals cannot effectively distinguish AHs from FAs, even though they could be effective in distinguishing unassociated hallucinations (UHs), which do not rely on parametric knowledge, from FAs.
+The mechanistic analysis in \S \ref{sec:analyzing-internal-states} reveals that \textit{internal states of LLMs primarily capture \textbf{how the model utilizes its parametric knowledge}, rather than whether the output is truthful}.
+This suggests that representation-based signals struggle to distinguish associated hallucinations (AHs) from factual associations (FAs) but can more effectively separate unassociated hallucinations (UHs) from FAs.

+In this section, we quantify the extent to which existing hallucination detection methods can separate AHs from FAs and compare this performance to detecting UHs.

-\paragraph{Experimental Setups} To verify this, we revisit the effectiveness of widely-adopted white-box hallucination detection approaches that use internal state probing as well as black-box approaches that rely on scalar features.
+\paragraph{Experimental Setups} We revisit the effectiveness of widely-adopted white-box hallucination detection approaches that use internal state probing as well as black-box approaches that rely on scalar features.
 We evaluate on three settings: 1) \textbf{AH Only} (1,000 FAs and 1,000 AHs for training; 200 of each for testing), 2) \textbf{UH Only} (1,000 FAs and 1,000 UHs for training; 200 of each for testing), and 3) \textbf{Full} (1,000 FAs and 1,000 hallucination samples mixed of AHs and UHs for training; 200 of each for testing).
-For each setting, we use five random seeds to construct the training and testing datasets.
-We report the mean AUROC along with its standard deviation across seeds.
+For each setting, we repeat data splitting with five random seeds and report mean AUROC and standard deviation.

 \textbf{White-box methods}: We extract and normalize internal features and then train a probe. \begin{itemize}[leftmargin=*,nosep] \item \textbf{Subject representations}: last subject token hidden state from three consecutive layers \cite{gottesman2024estimatingknowledgelargelanguage}. \item \textbf{Attention flow}: attention weights from the last token to subject tokens across all layers \cite{yuksekgonul2023attention}. \item \textbf{Last-token representations}: final token hidden state from the last layer \cite{orgad2024llms}. \end{itemize}